 Highlights and results

-- Cristina Ramos Almeida visiting scholar at the Institute of Astronomy of the University of Cambridge in August 2019.
-This stay is funded by the Severo Ochoa mobility programme.
+- Begoña García Lorenzo and Cristina Ramos Almeida enjoyed one-month stays during the Summer of 2019 at the Department of Physics of the University of Oxford and at the Institute of Astronomy of the University of Cambridge respectively.
+Both stays were funded by the Severo Ochoa mobility program.

 Clear evidence for the early triggering of a luminous quasar-like active galactic nuclei in a major, gas-rich merger

 We present deep, intermediate resolution, long-slit Gemini GMOS-S optical spectra of the Sloan Digital Sky Survey (SDSS) type II quasar J002531-104022, which is a highly disturbed system currently undergoing a major merger event.
 We use these data to model the ages and reddenings of the stellar populations in three distinct spatial regions and findVillar Martín, M. et al.

 Kinematic alignment of non-interacting CALIFA galaxies.
 Quantifying the impact of bars on stellar and ionised gas velocity field orientations

 We present 80 stellar and ionised gas velocity maps from the Calar Alto Legacy Integral Field Area (CALIFA) survey in order to characterise the kinematic orientation of non-interacting galaxies.
 The study of galaxies in isolation is a key step towards understanding how fast-external processes, such as major mergers, affect kinematic properties inBarrera-Ballesteros, J. K. et al.